 Sometimes, an Outlook profile will get corrupted so one option is to visit the Control Panel and create an additional profile (without deleting the bad profile) for the account that is causing problems.
 Creating a new profile for Outlook is also helpful for times when you cannot start Microsoft Outlook and receive Safe Mode error messages.
-I have never see a Microsoft Outlook Test Message when making a second profile for an Exchange account but I have seen it for POP3 and IMAP so do not be alarmed.
+I have never seen a Microsoft Outlook Test Message when making a second profile for an Exchange account but I have seen it for POP3 and IMAP so do not be alarmed.
 If the alternative profile that you or the IT Department just created works, import any archive folders and reconfigure the rules from the bad profile.
-This is why it is important not to delete it the bad profile but leave it disabled.
+This is why it is important not to delete the bad profile but leave it disabled.

 If you do not know how to create an additional profile, try and move the emails to the draft folder.
 Once those stuck emails are in the draft folder, return to Outlook Web Access session (ie. http://mail.example.com) in the Internet browser and navigate to the draft emails folder.
 You can then open each draft email and send them off to your contacts.